Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/HookHandle.png

+Pulling the handle down extends the Tail Hook.

-Utilized for field emergency arrestment.
+The hook is utilized for field emergency arrestment and not for carrier operations.

 KY-28 Mode Light Panel